galister/wlx-overlay-s/README.md

 ### Pointer Modes AKA Laser Colors

-Much of the functionality in WlxOverlay-S depends on what color of laser is used to interact with a UI element. \
+Much of the functionality in WayVR depends on what color of laser is used to interact with a UI element. \
 Using the default settings, there are 3 modes:

 - Regular Mode: Blue laser